Microchip-MPLAB-Harmony/audio_apps/apps/usb_speaker_bass_boost/readme.md

 *   Processor runs @ 300 MHz
 *   One push button (SW)
 *   Two LEDs (amber LED1 and green LED2).
 Only LED 1 can be used for a USB Device application, due to requiring VBUS sense to be selected rather than LED2.
-*   WM8904 Codec Daughter Board mounted on a X32 socket (configured as I2SC1 slave)
+*   WM8904 Codec Daughter Board mounted on a X32 socket (configured as I2SC1 Master)
 *   USB Device interface

 ![](graphics/note.png)  **Note:** The SAM E70 Xplained Ultra board does not include the WM8904 Audio Codec daughterboard, which is sold separately on microchipDIRECT as part number AC328904.